jbossdemocentral/rhpam7-order-management-demo-repo/readme.md

-Red Had Process Automation Manager - Order Management Demo Repository
+Red Hat Process Automation Manager - Order Management Demo Repository
 =====================================================================

-**Red Had Process Automation Manager** is the Business Process Management product from Red Hat, based on the open source project [jBPM](http://www.jbpm.org).
+**Red Hat Process Automation Manager** is the Business Process Management product from Red Hat, based on the open source project [jBPM](http://www.jbpm.org).

 This demo aims to show some of the core capabilities of this powerful product.